thanhnguyen47/C2/README.md

 pyjwt
 ```

 + using virtual environment to isolate the packages we will install for this project.
-Make sure that we choose global python interpreter (ctrl + shift + p)
+Make sure that we choose .venv python interpreter (ctrl + shift + p)

 ```bash
 python3 -m venv .venv